An antibody test is a blood test to check if you've had coronavirus (COVID-19) before. This test is not widely available yet.

 An antibody test checks for antibodies in your blood.

 Your body makes antibodies when you get an infection.
 They help fight the infection.

-If you have coronavirus antibodies in your blood, it's likely you've had the virus before.
+If you have COVID-19 antibodies in your blood, it's likely you've had the virus before.

 It's not known if having antibodies stops you getting the virus again.